theDavidBarton/trending-movies-react-app/README.md

 # Trending Movies

+## Reusing this project without forking

+⚠️ As I see more-and-more are using my application as an inspiration for their projects which is cool. 😊 **I want to ask you** to make sure that you comply with the [MIT](#license) license in case you are copy-pasting parts of it (means you are not forking, so the natural connection is cut between your work and the original source code) ☝️ (+ if you'd give me credits as my project was an "inspiration" for yours that would be much appreciated) Thank you! 🙏

+## About

 A movie database project made in React.Js, Node.Js, Express and deployed on Heroku.
-Production is available here on English or Swedish languages: [trending-movies-react-app.herokuapp.com](http://bit.ly/trending-movies-tmdb) (redirection happens from theDavidBarton.github.io, worry not!)

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).